billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 The entire surface of each selected probe will be sampled: shank-0:[bank-0..bank-max], shank-1:[bank-0..bank-max], etc.

->*NXT probes use a block pattern covering them with fewest steps.*
+>*NP3 probes use a block pattern covering them with fewest steps.*

 Although the survey controls the selected sites (looping over shanks and banks), it adopts the reference, gain, and highpass filter settings set